 Use the Row content type to add a new row in the Page Builder stage.
-The row is the basic building block of all Page Builder content.
-Whenever you create new content, the stage is initially populated with a single, blank row.

 When you are working in the Page Builder workspace, your content changes are not fully saved until you click the Close Full Screen () icon in the upper-right corner of the workspace, and then click Save in the upper-right corner for the CMS page, product page, category page, block, or dynamic block.

 If you are making significant changes to Page Builder content, we recommend that you increase the Admin Session Lifetime to prevent the session from timing out while you work.

 The row toolbox appears when you hover over the row container.
 The toolbox includes options to move, hide, duplicate, edit, or remove the row.
 The selection of settings determines the appearance, background and layout of the row.
 Additional content elements can be dragged to the row from the Page Builder panel on the left.

 |Move||Moves the row to another position in relation to other rows on the stage.|

 |(label)||Row||Identifies the current content container as a row.
 Hover over the container to see the toolbox.|